We welcome your application to our department, and hope you can join our community of scholars!

 The following supporting materials must be included as part of the online application:

 Any student who accepts an offer of admission into the Department of Physics, and has not already done so, must submit their original academic transcript(s) and proof of degree(s).
 With questions about this requirement, please contact Prof. Xuedong Hu, director of graduate studies.

 Please request three letters of recommendation from individuals who can speak to your past academic accomplishments and potential for future achievement.
 These letters must be submitted electronically.
 Further instructions are included in the online application.

-Please request a copy of official score reports from ETS to be submitted electronically.
-The University at Buffalo code is 2925.
-The department code is 0808 (GRE only).
+If you decide to request an official GRE score report to be sent to us from ETS, the University at Buffalo code is 2925, while the department code is 0808 (GRE only)

 In addition to the above materials, international applicants must also submit the following: